vuejs/babel-preset-vue-app/README.md

 Disable runtime transform. i.e. do not add helpers and polyfill for unsupported features of target environment, eg: `Object.assign`, `Promise`

+As we're using `babel-plugin-transform-runtime` to polyfill your code without polluting globals, something like `"foobar".includes("foo")` will not work since that would require modification of existing builtins.
+See [babel-plugin-transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime).

 ## Contributing

 1. Fork it!